Entity resolution with a MIO solution: An explainer

-Entity resolution is an essential technology for deriving meaningful insight and use from your data.
-While the basic concept is relatively straightforward, implementing it is considerably more complex.
+Entity resolution is essential to almost any strategy for getting meaningful insight and use from your data.
+And while the basic concept is relatively straightforward, implementing it can be considerably more complex.

-With MIOvantage, you can carry out entity resolution that's maintainable over time and is high-performance for immediate entity resolution activities, while retaining a detailed data lineage.
+Our entity resolution is maintainable over time, high-performance for real-time entity resolution activities, and retains a detailed data lineage.

-MIOvantage's entity resolution is driven by a central business model.
-Unlike traditional data models, our model is highly flexible and allows you to leverage industry-, domain-, and company-specific knowledge.
+MIOsoft's entity resolution is driven by a central business model.
+Unlike traditional data models, our model is highly flexible and can leverage industry-, domain-, and company-specific knowledge.

 A key differentiator: our model uses a business-driven perspective of the entities.
 Its primary lens is the business, not the physical or logistical structure of a data storage system.
 This often results in a multi-entity, multi-domain model.

 The model defines first-order concepts about the entities that you're interested in.
-In addition to the base data about the entities that is already being held, this also can include computations like profitability, favorite locations, historical buying patterns, or upsell opportunities.
+In addition to the base data about the entities that you already have, this also can include computations like profitability, favorite locations, historical buying patterns, or upsell opportunities.

 This is possible because our business model derives from the idea of the object model, and has many of the same properties, including logic, polymorphism, and hierarchical composition.

 The model also represents information about the relationships between entities.
-These are established by what MIOvantage calls context boundaries.
+These are established by what we call context boundaries.

-Context boundaries are the one aspect of MIOvantage's modeling for entity resolution that has technical considerations: while business needs should be a major factor in the placing context boundaries, they also have an important role in determining how MIOvantage partitions and stores data.
-This has ramifications for MIOvantage's performance.
+Context boundaries are the one aspect of our modeling for entity resolution that has technical considerations: while business needs should be a major factor in the placing context boundaries, they also have an important role in determining how your data is partitioned and stored, which has performance ramifications.

-As data arrives, MIOvantage breaks it down into pieces that are relevant at the entity level using the model.
+As data arrives, a MIOsoft solution breaks it down into pieces that are relevant at the entity level using the model.

 In most scenarios, a single piece of data—generally, when data is incoming initially, this "piece" is a single record from a single system—contains only a part of the information that the business knows about an entity.

-MIOvantage uses each record to fill out the model to the extent possible.
-This partial instantiation of the model is what MIOvantage calls a fragment.
+We use each record to fill out the model to the extent possible.
+This partial instantiation of the model is what we call a fragment.

 From a practical perspective, a fragment needs to include a certain level of detail in order to be useful.
-Generally, sources that cannot consistently provide fragments with enough information should be identified and ruled out during data preparation.
+Generally, sources that cannot consistently provide fragments with enough information are identified and ruled out during data preparation.

 Telecom Inc.'s incoming data contains fragments A and B, which both represent a customer.